Timothy Brindle

-Timothy E. Brindle (born November 7, 1980), is an American Christian hip hop lyricist signed to Lamp Mode Recordings.
-He is also a preacher and teacher of the Gospel of Jesus Christ, and the Senior Admissions Counselor at Westminster Theological Seminary in Philadelphia, where he is a Ph.D.
-Student in Old Testament.
+Timothy E. Brindle (born November 7, 1980), is an American Christian hip hop lyricist.
+He is also a pastor at Olive Street Presbyterian Church (PCA), and the Senior Stewardship Officer at Westminster Theological Seminary in Philadelphia, where he is a PhD Student in Old Testament.
 His music and speaking ministry seeks "to make known the Glory of Christ from Genesis to Revelation."

 Early life

 Brindle was born Timothy Edward Brindle, in Pittsburgh, Pennsylvania on November 7, 1980.

 Personal life

-He is married, his wife is Floriana, whose family is from Angola.
+He is married to Floriana Brindle, whose family is from Angola.
 Her parents fled the country because of the Angolan Civil War so that Floriana was born in a refugee camp in Botswana, but she moved to the United States city of Philadelphia, when she was just four with her family.
 They reside together in Philadelphia with their 8 children.